 The production environment is defined as an environment, whose main purpose is to make applications available to your end-users.
 In Production environments, reliability is a top priority so the 1-Click Publish process optimizations are disabled; as a consequence, publishing an application in a Production environment can take longer than publishing the same application in a Development environment.

-The Non Production environment is defined as an environment whose main purpose is to provide a real scenario (similar to Production) where developers can test your applications and mitigate the risk of deploying them to Production while keeping features that can assist developers with debugging.
-In Non-Production environments, the 1-Click Publish process optimizations are disabled (like Production environments) and it is still possible to test SQL Queries and preview data in Aggregates and SQL Queries (like Development environments).
+The non-production environment is defined as an environment whose main purpose is to provide a real scenario (similar to Production) where developers can test your applications and mitigate the risk of deploying them to Production while keeping features that can assist developers with debugging.
+In Non-Production environments, the 1-Click Publish process optimizations are disabled (like Production environments) and it's still possible to test SQL Queries and preview data in Aggregates and SQL Queries (like Development environments).